ChaparalaSneha/RestaurantChatBot/data/nlu.md

 ## intent:greet
 - Hi!!
-Agent Zom Reporting, Where do you want your meal to be delivered.
+Agent Zom Reporting, Where do you want your meal to be delivered..